lucaferranti/DedekindCutArithmetic.jl/docs/src/tutorial.md

 d1 * d2
 ```

-!!! warning "Warning"
-    Division is currently not supported

 ## Dyadic interval

 There is plenty of real numbers which are not dyadic, for example ``0.1, \sqrt{2},\pi`` and so on so forth.
 What we will want to do, we will want a [`DyadicInterval`](@ref) ``[a, b]`` with ``a,b`` dyadic reals, which bounds the value we want to approximate.
 These intervals can be manipulated using interval arithmetic.